-This ever-changing modern life we live is likely the culprit.
-More time with smartphones and streaming television hurt the quality and quantity of our slumber.
-Most adults need seven to nine hours of shuteye for optimum health, and school-aged kids (6-13) need about 9 to 11 hours (toddlers and preschoolers need even more), but the average American is not getting what they need.
+This ever-changing modern life we live is a big contributor to our sleep problems.
+More time with smartphones and streaming television hurts the quality and quantity of our slumber.
+Most adults need seven to nine hours of shuteye for optimum health, and school-aged kids (6-13) need about 9 to 11 hours (toddlers and preschoolers need even more). but the average American is not getting what they need.

 When we don’t get enough sleep, it can affect our ability for our body to function properly and feel our best – from memory and mental health to essential brain and behavioral development in babies and children.
 Studies show insufficient sleep is linked to an increased risk of obesity in both children and adults.

 “Having adequate sleep also helps prevent headaches, keeps blood pressure and blood sugar healthy, and helps regulate the hormones that affect our appetite,” says Olav Jaren, MD, PhD, a neurologist from the Overlake Neuroscience Institute.